Soaking chicken fillets in pickle juice for an hour adds both moisture and a subtle tang that stays even after frying.

 Method

-2. Whisk together flour, powdered sugar, smoked paprika, and garlic powder in a shallow dish.
+2. Combine flour, powdered sugar, and smoked paprika in a shallow dish.

-3. Remove chicken from brine, press each fillet into the flour mixture to coat both sides, then shake off excess.
+3. Remove chicken from brine, press each fillet into the flour mixture to coat both sides, then rest for 5 minutes.

-6. Place each chicken fillet on a toasted brioche bun bottom, top with 4 pickle chips, and cover with the bun top.
+5. Place each fried fillet on a toasted brioche bun bottom, top with 4 pickle chips, then close with the bun top.